Assicurazioni Generali: Recent years

 On July 6, 2023, Generali acquired Conning and its subsidiaries.
 Additionally, the company entered into a ten-year partnership with Cathay Life, making the latter a minority shareholder (holding 16.75% of shares) in Generali Investment Holding, an entity that houses the majority of Generali's asset management activities.
 This acquisition bolstered Generali's total assets under management, which then amounted to 775 billion euros, an increase of 144 billion euros.
 Consequently, Generali claimed its position as the ninth European player in terms of assets under management.
+In June 2024, Generali appointed Woody Bradford, then chief executive officer and chairman of Conning Holdings Limited, as chief executive officer and general manager of Generali Investments Holding.
+Bradford retained his positions at Conning.

 On 21 January 2025, Generali and BPCE announced that they have signed a non-binding memorandum of understanding to create a 50-50 owned joint venture in order combine their asset management operations.
 As Natixis Investment Managers (BPCE's asset management arm, which includes Ostrum Asset Management) has around €1.2tn in assets under management and as Generali has €630bn of assets under management, the deal would create one of the largest asset management firm in Europe, with around €1.9tn of assets under management.
+On 11 December 2025, Generali and BPCE announced the termination of the negotiations aiming at the creation of a joint venture between their asset management operations.